AlexEngine/HazelEngine/README.md

-# ToyEngines
+# HazelEngine
-This is my game engine repository.
+This repository hosts the Hazel game engine.